 One of the key skills required to become an Aerospace Lead Engineer is the ability to focus on detail to effectively monitor maintenance and progress of projects running concurrently.

 To enter into this field, you'll be required to possess either a mechanical, aerospace or automotive engineering degree.
 Some experience of project management and budgeting is preferred.

+As at 2020, salaries in lead aerospace engineering start at £25,000.
 You can choose to specialise in a particular field, such as aerodynamics or fuel efficiency, or move up to consultant aerospace engineer and start looking at salaries nearer £70,000.